Welcome to Inspire

 - Competition could be 1 to 4 days.
 Competitor must compete on scheduled day and time.

 - Dancers may not compete against themselves in any category or age division.
 However, routines from the same studio may compete against each other.
-(Note: only ½ can be the same dancers).
-Soloists cannot win more than one Overalls in the same category and age division.
+(Note: exactly the same group may not place in the same overall, and upto only ½ can be the same dancers at the sole discretion of the event organizers).
+Soloists duets and trios cannot win more than one Overalls in the same category and age division.

 - You will receive confirmation of your entries from our office via email with a preliminary schedule.
 All changes are to be made at this time and faxed or emailed to the Inspire office.
 You will receive the final schedule 1 to 2 weeks prior to the event.
 NO CHANGES PERMITTED ONCE FINAL SCHEDULE IS SENT.
 This rule will be strictly enforced.